FRC-2928/FRC-Programmer-Training/docs/RoboRIO/roboRIOStructure.md

 ## Lab - Robot Structure
 The purpose of this lab is to learn about the roboRIO training robot's code structure and practice deploying your own code to the robot.
 There are four tasks for this lab:

-- Folk the *SweetpantsReference* program for the roboRIO training robot into your own Github account.
+- Fork the *SweetpantsReference* program for the roboRIO training robot into your own Github account.

 - Clone to *SweetpantsReference* program to your laptop.